adamsolomou/TestU01/group.md

 ### How well did it work?:

-Using 36 taskgroups sped up the DoMultinom test significantly, but it was now taking the same time as the other tests.
+Using 36 taskgroups sped up the DoMultinom test significantly, and is no longer the bottleneck.
 Hence, the remaining tests were done in parallel after the execution of the DoMultinom test.
 Care was taken to ensure the remaining tasks had same workloads. (see graphs).

 Improvement : Executing multiple workloads/RNGs in parallel and parallelising the SmallCrush tests for the search use-case
 --------------------------------------